What Teacher Training does Gradalis offer?

 Two school years.
 The training is divided into 7 Semester Units.

-- one field mentor visit to your classroom each semester
+- One field mentor visit to your classroom each fall & spring semester

-- total of 26 months of instruction and training
+- Total of 26 months of instruction to complete the training

 When can I get into a training?

 Each training begins in the Summer.
 Be sure to apply as soon as possible.
 Click HERE to go straight to the on-line application.